 Your supervisor may or may not be told about your allegation, depending upon the particular circumstances of your report.
 In most cases, leadership within the department or unit where the wrongdoing is alleged to have occurred will be notified, as well as others who may have a need to know parts of a report in order to do their jobs or assist in any investigation.
 This notice typically includes general information about the nature of the allegation.
 This is necessary in many cases because employees in the unit or department may be interviewed, asked for documents, or otherwise involved in an investigation.
 In some cases, a supervisor may not be told about an allegation until an initial investigation has taken place, documents or evidence secured, or other actions are taken to ensure the matter is fully investigated and resolved.

 This depends in some degree upon the specifics of your allegation.
 For example, if you are reporting an incident that was observed by several people, or where documents or physical evidence exist, it may be possible to remain an anonymous reporter.
 However, if you are the only witness to an incident and there are no documents or other evidence available to support an allegation, the details of the report may implicate you as the reporter.
-In all cases, the University prohibits retaliation for making good faith reports.
+In all cases, the University prohibits retaliation against individuals for making good faith reports.
 Retaliation concerns should be reported in the same manner as reporting other concerns of misconduct.
 Reports of retaliation will be reviewed and investigated in the same manner in which other allegations of misconduct are handled.

 - How long will the investigation take?

 The length of the investigation depends upon many factors, such as the complexity of the issue, the number of people involved, the nature and extent of documents or other evidence involved, and the urgency of the matter.
-The investigator should provide you with periodic updates as to the progress of the investigation.
-You may want to check in with the investigator if you have not received an update after a reasonable period of time.

 - If I come across additional information or concerns, who should I contact?

 You can always add additional information to your original report.
 You should contact the investigator working on your report and give that individual the additional information.
-If you have made a report through UReport you can log back into your report and add or upload the new information.
+If you have made a report through U Report you can log back into your report and add or upload the new information.

 Reporting Suspected Misconduct